 In 1998, Marques Haynes was the first player ever to be inducted into the Naismith Memorial Basketball Hall of Fame as a Globetrotter.
 Haynes passed away in May 2015.
 Meadowlark Lemon, who was inducted into the Hall of Fame in 2003, passed away in December 2015.
 Curly Neal, who in February 2008 became just the fifth Globetrotter to ever have his jersey retired, is a motivational speaker and still makes public appearances for the Globetrotters.
 Goose Tatum passed away in the late 1960s, and he was posthumously inducted into the Hall of Fame in August 2011.
 Sweet Lou Dunbar is the Globetrotters’ director of player personnel and a coach, sharing 40 years of Globetrotter experience with a new generation of players.

 After nearly every Globetrotters game, the players will sign autographs in the arena for a limited amount of time after the final buzzer sounds.
 It is our goal that every fan will walk away with at least one autograph and a lasting memory.
+You can also upgrade your ticket with Magic Pass to meet some of the stars before the game!

 Yes.
 In fact, the Globetrotters have lost 345 games over the course of nine decades.
 However, with over 26,000 wins, the Globetrotters do own the best winning percentage (.987) in the history of professional sports.